MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedStates/how-to-set-up-sales-tax-details.md

 4. Choose the **OK** button.

- For customers with ship\-to addresses, you can select whether sales to each alternative address are tax liable, and you can enter a tax area code for each alternative address.
-This allows you to select the tax area that corresponds to the ship\-to location.
+ For customers with ship-to addresses, you can select whether sales to each alternative address are tax liable, and you can enter a tax area code for each alternative address.
+This allows you to select the tax area that corresponds to the ship-to location.

 ## See Also
  Sales Tax Detail by Area